 - Did you feel like you were heard?
 That you got to say everything you wanted?

-Think of the meeting simply as research.
-You are there to find out information about getting a divorce, as well as getting a sense of the divorce attorney.
-Could you potentially work with him or her, should you decide?
-We promise, if you walk in prepared, you’ll walk out feeling more knowledgeable and confident in yourself: what you can do if you must.
+Think of this initial meeting simply as research.
+You are there to find out information about getting a divorce (or a legal separation or a post nup), as well as getting a sense of the divorce attorney.
+Could you potentially work with him or her?
+We promise, if you walk in prepared, you’ll walk out feeling more knowledgeable and confident in yourself — and what you can do if you must.